wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 }
 ```

 The above code contains custom `CallWidget` which will be responsible for managing the application state (logging the user and managing the call).
 The `SdkState` enum represents possible states of Vonage Client SDK.
 This enum will be defined twice - one for the Flutter using Dart and one for iOS using Swift.

-The initial state of the Flutter application is `SdkState.LOGGED_OUT`.
+The widget contains `_updateView` method that will chanage the UI based on `SdkState` value.

-Run the application from the Xcode - you should see `Login Alice` button:
+Run the application from the Xcode - we should see `Login Alice` button:

 ![](/content/blog/make-app-to-phone-call-using-flutter/loggedout.png)

-### Login the user
+### Login Screen

 The `Login as Aice` button is disabled so now add `onPressed` handler to the `ElevatedButton` to allow logging in: